Cautioned/Alien/README.md

 4. Run the downloaded installer (`.msi`, `.dmg`) or the extracted application/AppImage.
 5. The required `mpv` library is bundled on Windows and macOS. **Linux users need to install `libmpv` separately** using their distribution's package manager (e.g., `sudo apt install libmpv1` on Debian/Ubuntu, `sudo pacman -S mpv` on Arch).

+Windows Defender may falsely think the player is a trojan virus, so if that happens don't worry it's not, I've submitted it to microsoft for review it should clear up soon.

 ## Usage

 1. Launch Alien